AsyaYeromina/kottans-frontend/README.md

 - Thing that surprised me is that I don't know how I lived without **git log --oneline --decorate --graph --all** command before :flushed:
 - I'll definitely use this commands every day!

+I certainly would recommend the course for all newbies.
+It's easy for understanding

 <details><summary>Screenshot</summary>
 <p>